dwarvesf/challenge/query-big-database/solution.md

 - Split large queries into moderately sized queries (eg you can limit 10000 records at a time)
 - Remove join, remove join in query instead join in application (avoid resource locking, more efficient caching, more efficient data distribution)
 - Limited use of DISTINCT because it slows down the query
+- Use pagination: If you need to retrieve only a portion of the data, use pagination to limit the amount of data returned in each query.
+- Use appropriate aggregate functions: Use aggregate functions such as SUM, AVG, MIN, and MAX judiciously, as they can slow down the performance of large queries.

 You can test with the real database: